-MFBs shall chalk out and implement suitable training programs for all relevant employees on an annual basis, in order to effectively implement the regulatory requirements besides MFBs' AML/ CFT related internal policies, procedures and controls.
-AML/CFT training combined with optimum use of technology is becoming inevitable due to ever changing nature of methods and trends in illicit activities, thus all relevant employees should be trained over the Transaction Monitoring System.
+Steps should be taken to develop knowledge and skills of all relevant employees over the Transaction Monitoring System and other relevant IT Systems for reporting of suspicious transactions/currency transactions and effective monitoring of TFS.

 It is also important to test the capability and knowledge of the relevant staff on periodic basis.
 For the purpose, MFB may either purchase or internally develop comprehensive AML/CFT Computer-based/Online Training Programs and Tests under a comprehensive plan with clear timelines for its implementation.